Mark Gruenwald

-Biography
+Career

 Early career

 Gruenwald got his start in comics fandom, publishing his own fanzine, Omniverse, which explored the concept of continuity.
 Before being hired by Marvel, he wrote text articles for DC Comics’ official fanzine, The Amazing World of DC Comics.
 Articles by Gruenwald include "The Martian Chronicles" (a history of the Martian Manhunter) in issue #13 and several articles on the history of the Justice League in issue #14.

 Entry to Marvel

 In 1978 he was hired by Marvel Comics, where he remained for the rest of his career.
 Hired initially as an assistant editor in January 1978, Gruenwald was promoted to full editorship by Marvel editor-in-chief Jim Shooter in 1982, putting Gruenwald in charge of The Avengers, Captain America, Iron Man, Thor, Spider Woman, and What If.
 During this period, he shared an office with writer/editor Denny O'Neil, whom Gruenwald considered a mentor.

 Penciler

-During the years 1982–1984, Gruenwald did fill-in pencil work for a handful of Marvel comics, most notably the 1983 Hawkeye limited series, but also issues of What If?, Marvel Team-Up Annual, The Incredible Hulk, and Questprobe.
+During the years 1982–1984, Gruenwald did pencil work for a handful of Marvel comics, most notably the 1983 Hawkeye limited series, but also issues of What If?, Marvel Team-Up Annual, The Incredible Hulk, and Questprobe.

 The cover of Comic Reader #180 (May–June 1980) featuring Hawkman and Adam Strange and the entry for Merlyn the Archer in Who's Who: the Definitive Directory of the DC Universe #15 (May 1986) were Gruenwald's only comics artwork outside of Marvel.